 Beta-casein comprises 30% of the protein content in cows’ milk and regular milk contains both A1 and A2 beta-casein.
 These have different outcomes upon digestion when compared to one another due to a slight difference in the amino acid sequence on the peptide chain.
-Upon digestion, A1 beta casein releases beta-casomorphin 7 (BCM7) whereas A2 beta-casein does not.
+A1 beta-casein preferentially releases the opioid peptide beta-casomorphin 7 (BCM-7) on digestion.
+In contrast, the structure of A2 limits the release of BCM-7 on digestion.

 An infographic providing an overview of the A1 and A2 beta-casein protein variants.
 The graphic displays how upon regular milk consumption, BCM-7 is released resulting in gastrointestinal differences.